MasMas-js/MasMas-js.github.io/README.md

 ## Documentation

 ### `isFloat` & `isInteger`
-Checks to see if number passed is a float or int.
-Takes the true value of the number:
+Checks to see if number passed is a float/int depending on which function you use.
+Takes the true value of the number as a parameter:
 ```js
 isInt(5)      // returns true
 isInt(5.0)    // returns true